Do electric cars have gearboxes?

 This all means an electric vehicle can reach its top speed in a single gear, which is chosen by the engineers to offer the best compromise between low and high-speed performance.
 Most are capable of accelerating at town speeds faster than a hot-hatchback and easily breaking the motorway speed limit, so there’s no great sacrifice involved.

-It also makes EVs much less complicated to build and maintain.
+This setup makes EVs much less complicated to build and maintain.
 Installing a driveline system with multiple gears would immediately add cost, which then brings up the car’s price.
 With EVs already seeming comparatively expensive, manufacturers obviously want to avoid this.

 However, this single gear rule may change for EVs in the future.
 In Formula E, the electric single-seater race series, some teams opt to run their vehicles with a three-speed gearbox to give the best combination of performance and efficiency as power outputs are limited by the rules.